paulbradshaw/journalismrecipebook/chapters/anniversary.md

 Contact your interviewees as early as possible to allow time to find a convenient appointment, and to allow for chasing up.

 Try to make your approach professional, clear, succinct and empathetic.
+[See the tips on doing an interview feature for more](https://github.com/paulbradshaw/journalismrecipebook/blob/main/chapters/interviewfeature.md).

 Make a diary note to chase them a few days or a week after the initial contact if they do not respond by then.
 [Persistence is a key skill you are developing here](https://onlinejournalismblog.com/2020/10/13/developing-persistence-and-tenacity-as-a-journalist-7-habits-of-successful-journalists-part-3/) and interviewees will expect that, as long as you do it professionally.
 Organisation is also an aspect of developing [discipline](https://onlinejournalismblog.com/2020/12/01/why-discipline-is-one-of-the-7-habits-of-successful-journalists/), another key skill.

+Plan your interview questions carefully: make a list of potential questions and then edit them down.
+Cut out questions that are less relevant to your story focus, and those which you can answer yourself through background research.
+Focus on questions which directly answer the question your story is asking, and that their role (expert, power, experience, representative) relates to.

 ## 5. Edit the results into a story

+Look at the examples of anniversary stories above to find a model for the approach you want to follow.
+Then try to mirror its structure.

 **How long should the story be?**